RazorFlow/docs/src/content/js/guide/components/kpi/value_format.md

 ### Changing the color of the text

-You can change the color ofhat the KPI is displayed by setting the `kpiTextColor` parameter
+You can change the value color of the KPI that is displayed by setting the `valueTextColor` parameter

 ~~~
 kpi.setValue (42, {
-	kpiTextColor: "red"
+	valueTextColor: "red"
-})
+});
 ~~~